Water supply and sanitation in Palestine: Effects of the Gaza war

 Before the Gaza war, 26 percent of diseases observed in Gaza were water-related.
 On the eve of the war (6 October 2023), Gaza had 5 wastewater treatment plants, and 65 sewage pumping stations.
-Gaza’s only one of Gaza’s three desalisation plants was operational given the ongoing Israeli blockade of fuel and electricity.
+Gaza's only one of Gaza's three desalisation plants was operational given the ongoing Israeli blockade of fuel and electricity.

 In November 2023, Israeli airstrikes partially destroyed infrastructure providing energy for the Gaza Central wastewater treatment plant, affecting 1 million people.
 The airstrikes led to a 95% reduction of water resources available to the population of the Strip, with the consequence that Gazans were limited to 3 litres per day, 12 litres under the UN emergency limit.
 By late April 2024, 63% of all water and sanitation infrastructure in Gaza had been significantly damaged, with the Rafah Governorate an exception at 6%.
-Following the Israel’s Rafah offensive, damage to its water-related infrastructure rose 24.5%.
+Following Israel's Rafah offensive, damage to its water-related infrastructure rose 24.5%.

 In July 2025, Gaza was facing a severe water crisis, worsened by bombings and fuel shortages that have crippled infrastructure.
-According to a recent report by the UN humanitarian agency OCHA, Gaza’s ongoing lack of clean water—after 21 months of war and four months of blockade—was already having severe consequences for public health.
+According to a recent report by the UN humanitarian agency OCHA, Gaza's ongoing lack of clean water—after 21 months of war and four months of blockade—was already having severe consequences for public health.
 Many residents must walk long distances in extreme heat to collect a few liters of drinking water, enduring constant thirst amid the destruction.
 Pregnant women often lived in overcrowded shelters with little access to clean water or medical care, leaving high-risk pregnancies undetected.
 Journalists reported widespread illness and exhaustion due to hunger and dehydration.
 Oxfam warned of a sharp rise in waterborne diseases and a looming humanitarian disaster if urgent action was not taken.